dougbutner/web-4/README.md

  - **Web 3.0**
 Decentralized web.
 Applications exist in distributed networks instead of a central server

-Today, the biggest websites by traffic are all web 2.0 websites .
+Today, the top 100 websites by traffic are all web 2.0 websites .

 ## Defining Web 4.0